Alberto Contador: 2010 season

 Jered Gruber, writing for VeloNation, argued that Contador was right to attack, defending him on the basis that Schleck did not wait for Contador when he was delayed behind a crash on the cobblestones in stage 3 and lost 1' 13" to Schleck, a crash that cost Schleck the aid of his best ally in the tour, his brother Fränk Schleck.
 But of course that was early in the race and neither rider had the yellow jersey at the time.
-Race commentator Paul Sherwen thought the attack in poor form, whereas his co-commentor Phil Liggett thought not.
+Race commentator Paul Sherwen thought the attack in poor form, whereas his co-commenter Phil Liggett thought not.
 Schleck said he considered Contador's actions to be unsporting.
 Hours after the conclusion of the stage, Contador voiced an apology for his behaviour on his YouTube channel.
 Five days later in the stage 19 time trial, Contador beat Schleck again, taking 31 seconds from him.
 Contador went on to win the Tour de France for the third time with an advantage of 39 seconds over Andy Schleck, the exact amount of time he had taken from Schleck on Stage 15.
 Contador became the seventh rider to win a Tour de France without winning a stage, but this win was later nullified due to his doping suspension.